q19316/Pytorch-Attention-RNN-for-SVHN/README.md

 ### Convert digitStruct.mat to JSON
 After extracting downloaded *.tar.gz files, you can find `digitStruct.mat` in each folder.
 The digitStruct.mat stores all of the annotation infomation of the images.
-However accessing *.mat files can be slow and inefficient, so we would like convert the digitStruct.mat files to individual json files.
+However accessing *.mat files can be slow and inefficient, so we would like convert the digitStruct.mat to JSON.

 Modify the parameter `ROOT` in `prepare_data.py` to where contains the data (`train/`, `extra/`, `test/`), and run: